games24x7-opensource/ai-appium-lens-plugin/README.md

 ## Overview

 The AI Appium Lens Plugin is designed to enhance the capabilities of Appium by integrating AI-based image recognition and interaction features.
-This plugin leverages Google Cloud's Vision and Vertex AI services to provide advanced functionalities such as identifying elements on the screen and performing actions based on AI analysis.
+This plugin leverages Google Cloud's Vision and Vertex AI services to provide advanced functionalities such as identifying elements on the screen and performing actions, based on AI analysis.

 ![image](https://github.com/games24x7-opensource/ai-appium-lens-plugin/blob/main/AI-APPIUM-LENS.png)